-Switch on television and you will find advertisements with the theme ‘Mutual funds sahi hain’.
+Switch on television and you will find advertisements with the theme.
+Mutual funds sahi hain.
 Flip pages of newspapers and chances are you will find similar advertisements.
 So, what are mutual funds and how they work?
 Let’s find out.

-A mutual fund pools money from multiple investors and invests them across different asset classes such as stocks, bonds, shares, etc., across industries.
+What are mutual funds?A mutual fund pools money from multiple investors and invests them across different asset classes such as stocks, bonds, shares, etc., across industries.
 If you observe closely, you will find that every mutual fund invests a certain percentage of money in a company belonging to a particular sector.

 Working of mutual fundsThe working mechanism of mutual funds is pretty simple.
 It collects money from different investors and invests it across stocks, bonds, securities and shares among others.
 The person in-charge of investing this money is called the fund manager, who is appointed by the entity offering the fund.
 This entity is called the asset management company (AMC).
 AMCs can offer different types of mutual funds as per guidelines laid by the Securities and Exchange Board of India (SEBI).
 Mutual fund investments in India are regulated by SEBI.

-Investing in mutual funds is as easy as it gets.
+How can you invest in mutual funds?Investing in mutual funds is as easy as it gets.
 You can do it yourself or through an intermediary.
 However, if you are doing it for the first time, you need to be KYC-compliant.
 For this, you need to give details of your PAN card along with identity and address proof.You can do it online by browsing the website of any AMC or by submitting the hard copy of the documents to any branch office of an AMC or mutual fund intermediary.

 Note that once you become KYC-compliant, you can invest in any mutual fund from any AMC.

 Once you are KYC-compliant, you can invest into any fund you want to anytime.
 Note that there are two modes through which you can invest in mutual funds.
 They are: